aliyun/aliyun-cli/README.rst

  --filter

 Aliyuncli supports a filter function.
-When we call any  API, the data from the server is JSON format by default.
-The filter function can help user handle the JSON formatted data easily.
+When we call any API, the data returned from the server is JSON formatted by default.
+The filter function can help the user handle the JSON formatted data more easily.

 Here are some examples:
 ::